Breast Implant Removal and Capsulectomy in Scottsdale, AZ

 What should I know about Breast Implant Illness?

-Breast implant illness (BII) is a term that describes a collection of symptoms by patients with breast implants when there is no abnormal laboratory or physical finding to explain their symptoms.
-Common symptoms of BII can include fatigue, joint pain, brain fog, and chronic pain, among others.
-The exact cause of BII is unknown, and it is not considered a formal medical diagnosis at this time.
+Breast Implant Illness (BII) is a term that describes a collection of symptoms in patients with breast implants when there is no abnormal laboratory or physical finding to explain their symptoms.
+Common symptoms of BII can include fatigue, joint pain, brain fog, and chronic pain, among others; many of these concerns fall under the umbrella of autoimmune disorders, although there are yet to be concrete connections between BII and autoimmune disease.
+The exact cause of BII is unknown, and it is not currently considered a formal medical diagnosis.

 Many patients are curious about BII and wonder if it can affect them and if explant surgery is necessary.
 Here are some of the most current facts we know about BII: